Reception (Early Years Foundation Stage) and Key Stage 1 Maths

 Year 4 Statutory Multiplication Tables Check

-From June 2020, the new Year 4 multiplication tables check will be statutory.
-Your child will need to take a short online test to make sure their times tables knowledge is at the expected level.
+The Year 4 multiplication tables check is a statutory requirement.
+Your child will take a short online test to make sure their times tables knowledge is at the expected level.
 Please click on the 'multiplication tables check' link above - this will take you to the Government's guidance page, which contains all the information regarding the test.

 Click here for our quick guide to the test and ideas on how to help your child.

 Further ways to help your child with Maths at home:

 - One Minute Maths - download this free Maths app (Reception and Year 1)